opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 QGIS as you'll have to re-open it later when you want to synchronize the changes.

-During the packaging process, it is possible to copy subdirectories.
+During packaging your project you can select which subdirectories to be copied by checking the directories in `Advanced` -> `Directories to be copied`.

 !![Select subdirectories](../../assets/images/qfield-syinc-subdirs-exporting-project.png)